KuetTai/aws-cloudwatchlogs/README.md

 ![Image of Chapter 2 Architecture Diagram](https://github.com/kuettai/aws-cloudwatchlogs/blob/master/img/cw-metric-query-loggroup-v2.png?raw=true)

 - You can have multiple Log Groups
-- 1 Log Group can have multiple log streams
+- 1 Log Group can have 1 or multiple log stream(s)
 - 1 Log Streams have multiple log events
 - __CloudWatch metrics/alarms__ is working on collection of log streams under one log group.
 - However, we can apply __Query Log__ either on log group level, or each stream.